Multimodal Transport via Iran – Integrated Freight & Logistics Solutions

 What types of cargo are suitable for multimodal transport via Iran?

-Containerized cargo, project cargo, industrial equipment, FMCG shipments, and cross-border commercial freight are commonly transported via Iran’s multimodal corridors.
+Containerized cargo, container transit shipments, project cargo, industrial equipment, FMCG goods, and cross-border commercial freight are commonly handled through Iran’s multimodal corridors.

 Which Iranian ports are used for INSTC shipments?

-Major ports include Bandar Abbas and Chabahar in the south, with Caspian Sea ports such
+Major ports include Bandar Abbas and Chabahar in the south, along with Caspian ports used for onward connections to Russia, the CIS region, and other northern trade lanes, depending on the route structure and cargo requirements.